Delivering Family Dreams

 Can I use The Stork’s Nest for legal services only?

 The Stork’s Nest does not provide legal advice since we are not an attorney.
-However, The Stork’s Nest can refer you for legal services with our affiliated Indiana surrogacy attorney if you have matters involved in Indiana.
-Please contact Amanda D. Sapp, Esq. at Sapp Law Office, LLC (asapp@sapplawoffice.com; 317-374-1251) or visit Our Team or Indiana Surrogacy Laws that highlights our affiliated surrogacy attorney that provides assisted reproduction law services, including Indiana surrogacy law and Indiana egg donor law, Indiana sperm donor law, and Indiana embryo adoption law.
-If you live outside of Indiana, The Stork's Nest or our affiliated attorney may be able to refer you to an attorney in your home state.
+However, The Stork’s Nest can refer you for legal services with an Indiana surrogacy attorney if you have matters involved in Indiana.
+Please contact Amanda D. Sapp, Esq. at Sapp Law Office, LLC (asapp@sapplawoffice.com; 317-941-6996) or visit Our Team or Indiana Surrogacy Laws that highlights a surrogacy attorney that provides assisted reproduction law services, including Indiana surrogacy law and Indiana egg donor law, Indiana sperm donor law, and Indiana embryo adoption law

 For additional information, please contact us at info@storksnestagency.com, or you may visit the Contact Us page and submit your information and questions.